 Talozi, T., Altz-Stamm, M., Hussein, H., Reich, P., (2019), “What constitutes an equitable water share?
 A reassessment of the Jordan-Israel water agreement 25 years later”, Water Policy

-Silva L.P. and Hussein, H., (2019), “An analysis of the production of scale in the regional hydropolitics: the cases of La Plata River Basin and the Guarani Aquifer System in South America”, Geoforum
+Silva L.P. and Hussein, H. (corresponding author), (2019), “An analysis of the production of scale in the regional hydropolitics: the cases of La Plata River Basin and the Guarani Aquifer System in South America”, Geoforum

-Conker, A., Hussein, H., (2019), “Hydraulic mission at home, hydraulic mission abroad?
+Conker, A., Hussein, H. (corresponding author), (2019), “Hydraulic mission at home, hydraulic mission abroad?
 Examining Turkey’s regional ‘Pax-Aquarum’ and its limits”, Sustainability

 Odeh, T., Mohammad, A.H., Hussein, H., Ismail, M., Almomani, T., (2019), “Over-pumping of groundwater in Irbid governorate, northern Jordan: a conceptual model to analyze the effects of urbanization and agricultural activities on groundwater levels and salinity”, Environmental Earth Sciences, 78: 40